zeitstein/shadow-experiments/doc/user-guide.md

 There are some **rules for hooks**:
 - The `defc` macro already enforces that things are called in the correct order.
-- As indicated, `sg/query-ident` (`QueryHook`) and `expensive-computation` (`SimpleVal`) produce [different types of hooks](https://github.com/thheller/shadow-experiments/blob/master/doc/components.md).
-A rule is that a hook, once created, must remain consistent.
-Basically the only thing that should be avoided is conditionals.
-Something like:
+- Once created, a hook's type must remain consistent.
+Basically the only thing that should be avoided is conditionals like:
   ```clojure
   (bind foo
     (if bar (sg/query-ident baz) (expensive-computation baz)))

   ```
-  can lead to errors, since the value of `bar` can change without the component re-mounting.
+  This can lead to errors since the value of `bar` can change – and hence the underlying hook type – without the component re-mounting.

 <!-- !todo remove? -->
 - `env-watch`